 - resuscitation if your heart were to stop

 - being placed on a mechanical ventilator if your lungs were to fail

 - undergoing dialysis if your kidneys were to fail

 - artificial nutrition by a feeding tube if you become unable to eat

 - If you have completed a living will or health care proxy, be sure to inform your doctor and provide him or her with a copy.

 - If you suffer from pain and other symptoms because of a serious illness, ask your doctor for a Covenant palliative care referral.

 About our Medical Director

 David Wooten, MD

-David Wooten, MD, is the medical director of Hospice and the new Palliative Care program at Covenant Health.
+David Wooten, MD, is the medical director of Hospice and Covenant Palliative Care program.
 In addition to an internal medical career that spans nearly three decades, Dr. Wooten brings 18 years of experience directing hospice and palliative care programs.
 Board certified Dr. Wooten is a graduate of the University of Tennessee, UT College of Medicine, and a fellow of the American College of Physicians.